The following programs are "general" in nature and don't normally fall under the standard grouping guidelines.

 SJA Fun DayMark your calendars.

-Immediately following 5pm Mass on Saturday August 7, 2021 we will be able to enjoy a friendly, family oriented gathering at SJA until 9pm.
+Due to expected inclement weather on Saturday, the Fun Day festivities have been rescheduled for SUNDAY August 8, 2021. we will be able to enjoy a friendly, family oriented gathering at SJA

 There is NO PRE-REGISTRATION, tickets nor entrance fee.
 Come as you are and have fun!